AxB2002/GuichetAtm/README.md

 The main objectives of this project are:

 - Interpret specifications and conduct analysis.
-- Design a solution based on requirements and specifications.
 - Develop the required logic for an object-oriented solution.
 - Read from and write to a database.
 - Utilize troubleshooting tools and error handling techniques.
 - Validate the solution through testing.
 - Integrate knowledge acquired during training.
-- Create an object-oriented application while enjoying the process.
+- Create an object-oriented application

 ### Functional Specifications